icepaq/icepaq/README.md

 🎨 Working at a seed stage startup building creative video tools for education and corporate.

 🤝 Constantly getting involved in open source projects.
 I love to work on the very tools and projects that I use on a daily basis.
+I help maintain [Drift](https://drift.lol/), VSCode and many more!

 <!--
 **icepaq/icepaq** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.